bhenndricks/23cfeatures/draft-lab/draft-lab.md

 </copy>
 ````

-This is great u2 can view the data from the new table, and this will be applied automatically to newly created tables in the future, which we will explore in the next lab after this.
-I will create a third table based on s1 inventory table and u2 will be able to view the data whereas u1 can not because it does not have schema priveledges enabled in its data definition:
+In this lab, we have enabled schema privileges for user u2, allowing them to view data from the new table.
+This privilege will also be automatically applied to any future tables created.
+In the upcoming lab, we will further explore this concept.
+As part of the current lab, I will create a third table based on the s1 inventory table.
+While u2 will be able to view the data from this new table, u1 won't have the necessary schema privileges enabled in its data definition, limiting their access.

 1. Create the third table: